AminaAzzmouri/skillfolio-frontend/skillfolio-frontend/docs/State/useAppStore.js.md

           - Sets Authorization header globally via setAuthToken(access) so all future api (axios) calls are authenticated
           - Stores { user, access, refresh } in both Zustand and localStorage under sf_user

+    • logout():
-    • logout(): Clears the axios header, resets auth state in the store, and removes sf_user from localStorage.
+      Calls POST /api/auth/logout/ then clears auth state in the store, and removes sf_user from localStorage.

     • restoreUser():
           - Reads sf_user from localStorage at app start
           - Restores { user, access, refresh }
           - Reapplies the axios header if an access token is present.
           - Always sets bootstrapped: true in a finally block so components (e.g., ProtectedRoute) can safely wait for session restoration before deciding to redirect.

   ### Certificates (API) Actions: